rei/rei-cedar-docs/docs/components/input/README.md

 ## Input with Info Action

-Input field with icon outside the input field on right.
+Input field with icon wrapped in an actionable element outside the input field on right.
+The actionable element should have an aria-label that explains it's relationship to the input field and what happens when you click on it.

 <cdr-doc-example-code-pair repository-href="/src/components/input" :sandbox-data="Object.assign({}, $page.frontmatter.sandboxData, {components: 'CdrInput, IconInformationFill, CdrLink'})" :codeMaxHeight="false" :model="{defaultModel: ''}">